-AMERICAN RECOVERY AND REINVESTMENT ACT of 2009 FUNDING (NOT AUTHORIZED BY SAFETEA-LU)
+AMERICAN RECOVERY AND REINVESTMENT ACT OF 2009

-American Recovery and Reinvestment Act of 2009 (ARRA), P.L.
-111-5, February 17, 2009: The ARRA provides additional funds for transit.
-The ARRA was enacted in orde to stimulate the economy.
+American Recovery and Reinvestment Act of 2009: The American Recovery and Reinvestment Act of 2009 (ARRA), P.L.
+111-5, February 17, 2009, provides additional funds for transit.
+The ARRA was enacted in order to stimulate the economy.
 The ARRA appropriated a total of \$787 billion including \$48 billion for transportation of which \$8.4 billion was specifically for transit capital investment.
 Transit funds were directed to seven programs.
 Over \$7.5 billion or nearly 90 percent of the funds were apportioned through existing Federal Transit Administration formula programs with amounts available to recipients published in the Federal Register in early March 2009.
 The remaining \$867 million was distributed through discretionary grants by the FTA.
+ARRA grants could have up to a 100 percent federal share.

 ARRA funds are in addition to funds provided under the regular, on-going FTA program authorized by SAFETEA-LU.
 They do not replace or substitute for those funds.
-Table 33 shows the magnitude of the ARRA appropriation by comparing it the FY 2009 Federal Transit Assistance appropriation.
+Table 35 shows the magnitude of the ARRA appropriation by comparing it the FY 2009 Federal Transit Assistance appropriation.

-Table 33: American Recovery and Reinvestment Act of 2009 (ARRA) Compared to the FY 2009 Federal

-Transit Administration Appropriation Under SAFETEA-LU
+Table 35: American Recovery and Reinvestment Act of 2009 (ARRA) Compared to the FY 2009 Federal Transit Administration Appropriation Under SAFETEA-LU

-Program ARRA Transit Appropriation FY 2009 FTA Appropriation ARRA as a Percentage of FY 2009 Appropriation (Millions) (Millions) (Percent) Urbanized Area Formula 5,440.0 4,160.4 130.8% Nonurbanized Area "Rural" Formula 663.0 440.7 150.4% Growing States and High Density States 680.0 465.0 146.2% Fixed-Guideway Modernization 750.0 1,666.5 45.0% New Starts and Extensions 750.0 1,809.2 41.5% Public Transportation on Indian Reservations 17.0 15.0 113.3% Energy Consumption and Greenhouse Emissions Reduction 100.0 Other Programs 1,674.4 Total 8,400.0 10,231.2 82.1%
+Program ARRA Transit Appropriation FY 2009 FTA Appropriation ARRA as a Percentage of FY 2009 Appropriation (Millions) (Millions) (Percent) Urbanized Area Formula 5,440.0 4,160.4 130.8% Nonurbanized Area "Rural" Formula 663.0 440.7 150.4% Growing States and High Density States 680.0 465.0 146.2% Fixed-Guideway Modernization 750.0 1,666.5 45.0% New Starts and Extensions 750.0 1,809.2 41.5% Public Transportation on Indian Reservations 17.0 15.0 113.3% Reducing Energy Consumption and Greenhouse Gas Emissions (TIGGER) 100.0 Other Programs 1,674.4 Total 8,400.0 10,231.2 82.1%